Registration

 The supervision form must be signed by the applicant and the employer.

-Provisional licences are issued for a limited time, less than a full year.
-The expiration date is noted on the licence and the public register.
+Provisional licences are issued for a limited time, with the expiration date noted on the licence and the public register.

 Additional terms and conditions may be applied to registration as per legislation.

-NOTE: A provisional practicing registrant who exhausts all attempts for the entry to practice examination, will have their licence cancelled.
+NOTE: A provisional practicing registrant who is unsuccessful on 2 attempts of the entry to practice examination(s), will have their licence cancelled.
 Notification will be sent to the registrant and the employer informing them they are no longer eligible to work as a MLT in SK.

 Application Processing time: